ozgurakan/ozgurakan.github.io/_posts/2015-06-08-openvswtich-network-namespaces.markdown

 > If you use vagrant, please go ahead ;)

-Need help with createing a VM under vagant?
+Need help with creating a VM under vagant?
 Check this short [vagrant tutorial]({% post_url 2015-01-01-vagrant-basics %}).